-The PowerPC architecture introduces new mnemonics for instructions in the POWER family architecture.
-The assembler supports both new (PowerPC) and existing (POWER family) mnemonics.
+The assembler supports both PowerPC and POWER family mnemonics.
 The assembler listing has a cross-reference for both mnemonics.
 The cross-reference is restricted to instructions that have different mnemonics in the POWER family and PowerPC architectures, but which share the same op codes, functions, and operand input formats.

-The assembler listing contains one new column to display mnemonics cross-reference information.
-For more information on the assembler listing, see Interpreting an Assembler Listing .
+The assembler listing contains a column to display mnemonics cross-reference information.
+For more information on the assembler listing, see Interpreting an Assembler Listing.

 The mnemonics cross-reference helps the user migrate a source program from one architecture to another.
-The new -s flag for the as command provides a mnemonics cross-reference in the assembler listing to assist with migration.
+The -s flag for the as command provides a mnemonics cross-reference in the assembler listing to assist with migration.
 If the -s flag is not used, no mnemonics cross-reference is provided.